emoses/emoses.org/content/posts/reusable-patterns-in-go.md

 ## The pattern

-I had implemented a new algorithm with a new set of cached data to make some security calculations for our system; the details are unimportant, but if the result differed between the old code and my new algorithm, it would represent a serious problem for our customers.
+I implemented a new, faster algorithm with to make some security calculations for our system; the details are unimportant, but if the result differed between the old code and my new algorithm, it would represent a serious problem for our customers.
 To make sure my new algorithm worked correctly, my plan was to calculate it the new way *and* the old way, compare the two values, and return the old value, logging an error if there were differences.
-There'd be two feature flags: `UseNewAlgorithmDark` would enable the new calculation with comparison, and `UseNewAlgorithmOnly` to stop using the old calculation and just return the new one.
+I added two feature flags: `UseNewAlgorithmDark` enabled the new calculation with comparison and logging, and `UseNewAlgorithmOnly` stopped using the old calculation and just returned the result of the new one.

-There are actually a few different places in the code that would be using the new cache, and they did different calculations with it.
+There are actually a few different places in the code that would be using the new code, and they did different calculations with it.
 So I now had multiple places in code that looked something like this:

 ```golang